 (No ratings)

-Dr. Katherine Williams, MD is an oculoplastic surgeon in Houston, TX specializing in ophthalmic plastic surgery and pediatric ophthalmology.
+Dr. Katherine J. Williams, MD is a general surgeon in Houston, TX specializing in general surgery and ophthalmology (eye disease).
 She graduated from University of Maryland School of Medicine in 2016 and has 10 years of experience.
-Dr. Katherine Williams, MD is affiliated with Baylor College of Medicine, Texas Children's and U.S. Department of Veterans Affairs.
+Dr. Katherine J. Williams, MD is affiliated with Baylor College of Medicine, Texas Children's and U.S. Department of Veterans Affairs.

 Eye Problems